McGill-DMaS/Kam1n0-Community/README.md

 #  Installation Instruction

-The current release of Kam1n0 consists of two installers: The core server and IDA Pro plug-in.
+The current release of Kam1n0 consists of two installers: the core server and IDA Pro plug-in.

 <table>
   <tr>